cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs/adr-008-app-caller-cbs.md

 }
 ```

-The CallbackPacketData interface will get created to add `GetSrcCallbackAddress` and `GetDestCallbackAddress` methods.
+The CallbackPacketData interface will get created to add `GetSourceCallbackAddress` and `GetDestCallbackAddress` methods.
 These may return an address
 or they may return the empty string.
 The address may reference an PacketActor or it may be a regular user address.
 If the address is not a PacketActor, the actor callback must continue processing (no-op).
 Any IBC application or middleware that uses these methods must handle these cases.
-In most cases, the `GetSrcCallbackAddress` will be the sender address and the `GetDestCallbackAddress` will be the receiver address.
+In most cases, the `GetSourceCallbackAddress` will be the sender address and the `GetDestCallbackAddress` will be the receiver address.
 However, these are named generically so that implementors may choose a different contract address for the callback if they choose.

 The interface also defines a `UserDefinedGasLimit` method.
 Any middleware targeting this interface for callback handling should cap the gas that a callback is allowed to take (especially on AcknowledgePacket and TimeoutPacket) so that a custom callback does not prevent the packet lifecycle from completing.
 However, since this is a global cap it is likely to be very large.
 Thus, users may specify a smaller limit to cap the amount of fees a relayer must pay in order to complete the packet lifecycle on the user's behalf.